Mindy0388/DigiPet/README.md

 ## 🎨 Pixel Art

-All pixel assets are drawn in [Aseprite](https://www.aseprite.org/) and converted to byte arrays using Binary Converter ([https://www.dcode.fr/binary-image](url)) and custom scripts.
+All pixel assets are drawn in [Aseprite](https://www.aseprite.org/) and converted to byte arrays using [Image to Binary Converter](https://www.dcode.fr/binary-image) and custom scripts.

 ---